YichaoOU/HemTools/docs/content/Bioinformatics_tools/bait_design.rst

 Input a bed file to look for baits.
 Steps include: (1) general all 120bp baits with stepsize of 50.
 (2) BLAT all baits to check multi-hits (3) baittools to check for GC and melting TM.

+Method
+^^^

+MCC baits of 120 bp were identified using a 25 bp sliding window at your input target.
+Candidate baits with multiple genomic occurrences were filtered out using BLAT.
+Finally, BaitsTools was used to calculate the melting temperature (Tm) of each remaining sequence.

 Input
 ^^^^^